raspberrypilearning/apple-vs-tomato/en/step_4.md

 ## A different apple

-Test the model using a different apple.
+Use a different apple to test the model.

 <html>
   <div style="position: relative; overflow: hidden; padding-top: 56.25%;">